RenzhiHu111/LatentDark/README.md

 We retrained the model from scratch using a single Nvidia 3090 GPU.

-Note that **we didn't tune any parameter**, the last saved checkpoint was used to evaluation.

 ## Dataset
 ### Dataset Preparation
 We utilize the LOL-v1 dataset, with 485 images for training and 15 images for testing.
 Similarly, the LOL-v2-real dataset is used, consisting of 689 images for training and 100 images for testing.